 - All information that a reasonable person similarly situated might be expected to possess, control, or know.

-As PFAS reporting and recordkeeping increases, our clients continue to evaluate not only the actions spelled out by requirements, but also the need to manage the messaging, identify and manage short- and long-term risks moving forward.
+As PFAS reporting and recordkeeping increases, organizations must continue to evaluate not only the actions spelled out by requirements, but also manage the messaging and identify and manage short- and long-term risks moving forward.

 TRC Can Help